Sheila A. Sagear

 Software

-I also contribute to lightkurve, a user-friendly, open-source Python package for working with Kepler, K2, and TESS data.
+I contribute to lightkurve, a user-friendly, open-source Python package for working with Kepler, K2, and TESS data.

 Contact